 C.R.
-Bard is defending over 18,000 hernia mesh lawsuits alleging that its mesh devices were defective, resulting in injuries and complications for thousands of hernia surgery patients.
+Bard is defending over 18,000 hernia mesh lawsuits, which allege that its mesh devices were defective, resulting in injuries and complications for thousands of patients undergoing hernia surgery.
+Most of these lawsuits have now been joined in the Bard hernia mesh settlement, although new claims continue to come to our office virtually every day.

 Our hernia mesh lawyers are handling these claims in all 50 states.
 We are still taking new claims.
-This page will provide the latest news and updates on the hernia mesh litigation, and our predictions on the potential settlement value of these cases.
+This page will provide the latest news and updates on the hernia mesh litigation, as well as information regarding the settlement value of these cases.

 Call our lawyers at 800-553-8082 for a free consultation or reach out online.